-Learning music is like learning a foreign language: there are many vocabulary words, terms and symbols used in music that students need to learn and recognize.
+Learning music is like learning a foreign language: there are many vocabulary words, terms and symbols that students need to learn and recognize.
 Once students enter their 2nd year of piano lessons, they should know how to look up terms they don't recognize.